FREE SHIPPING ON ALL ORDERS!!

 How to Care for Taxidermy at Home

-We’ll discuss tips for how to properly care for your taxidermy when you bring it home.
+In this article, the All-Taxidermy team will discuss tips for how to properly care for your taxidermy when you bring it home.
 It isn’t just a matter of simply hanging it on the wall once you receive it and leaving it untouched.
-Here are some top tips and tricks from the experts for how to properly keep your taxidermy in great shape!
+Here are some top taxidermy care tips and tricks from the experts for how to properly keep your taxidermy in great shape!

-• Avoid hanging your trophy mount in the sunlight where UV rays can shine in and ensure you keep your taxidermy out of direct sunlight.
+• Watch out for UV rays.
+Avoid hanging your trophy mount in the sunlight where UV rays can shine in, since that can cause significantly fading.
+Always ensure you keep your taxidermy out of direct sunlight.

-• You’ll want to make sure that you don’t place your taxidermy mounts anywhere where there is very low or high levels of humidity.
+• Avoid storing or displaying in humid areas.
+You’ll want to make sure that you don’t place your taxidermy mounts anywhere where there is very low or high levels of humidity.
 For example, you’ll want to refrain from hanging your taxidermy in your garage or in a screened-in porch.
 High levels of humidity can lead to mold and mildew growing on your mount.

-• Due to heat, we don’t recommend this, but if you plan to hang your taxidermy above your fireplace, ensure that you use your fireplace very sparingly or that you have sufficient humidity in your room to ensure your mount stays in great shape.
+• Careful on fireplace usage.
+Due to heat, we don’t recommend this, but if you plan to hang your taxidermy above your fireplace, ensure that you use your fireplace very sparingly to ensure your mount stays in great shape.

-• In addition, you’ll want to ensure that you don’t hang your trophies in areas of your home where they might be accidentally bumped, touched by children, or otherwise inadvertently moved.
+• Avoid accidental bumping or touching.
+In addition, you’ll want to ensure that you don’t hang your trophies in areas of your home where they might be accidentally bumped, touched by children, or otherwise inadvertently moved.

 How do I hang my taxidermy?